MariojReyes/BO7-Power-Rankings/README.md

 Player profile page - all your stats, recent matches, where you're improving or falling off

 Everything's filterable by date range, map, or mode.

-Database Structure *work in progress*
-Three tables:
-players - gamertag and an ID
-matches - map, mode, scores, timestamp, whether it's FFA match_players - links players to matches with their kills/deaths/score and team number That's it.
-Simple and expandable.

-tech stack * work in progress

-i do dashboard/rank logic in R and data modeling sql database or supabse idk

-you do discord integration part APIs, bots